Subtyping patients with chronic disease using longitudinal BMI patterns: Materials and Methods

 \subsection{Subtyping (clustering) process}

-Formally, in our study, we identify a set of $K$ clusters ($C_1,\dots,C_K$) in each cohrot, using the nine variables introduced above.
+Formally, in our study, we identify a set of $K$ clusters ($C_1, \dots, C_K$) in each cohort, using the nine variables introduced above.
 We use the two terms subtyping and clustering interchangeably, as one is more commonly used in biomedical and another in technical settings.
 The clustering process is repeated for all 18 cohorts, separately.
 We have applied the $k$-means clustering algorithm on the cohorts.
-As this was a unsupervised process (meaning the true clusters were not known a priori), we have selected the optimal number of clusters using the elbow method (iteratively minimizing the distance between the cluster centroids and the members) \cite{RN163}.
+As this was an unsupervised process (meaning the true clusters were not known a priori), we have selected the optimal number of clusters using the elbow method (iteratively minimizing the distance between the cluster centroids and the members) \cite{RN163}.
 To apply $k$-means to a given cohort $X$ containing $n$ multidimensional data points and $K$ clusters to be formed, the Euclidean distance was selected as the similarity index for the clustering aiming to minimize the sum of the squares of the distances between the cluster centers and the data points, as shown below,

 where $u_k$ represents the $k$-th cluster's center, and $x_i$ represents the $i$-th data point in the corresponding cohort.
 The quality of the fit of the formed clusters was measured using the Silhouette and Calinski-Harabasz scores \cite{RN107}.
-Besides the $k$-means method, we have also experimented a series of traditional (hierarchical) and modern (deep learning) clustering methods on the cohorts.
-Our experiments using various settings showed that $k$-means was able to achieve the best clusters with the least overlapping among the clusters.
-We discuss the other clustering methods that we have tested and present their performance in the Appendix.
+Besides the $k$-means method, we have also experimented with a series of traditional (hierarchical: agglomerative with different linkage mechanisms) and modern (deep learning: Deep Temporal Clustering [DTC]\cite{RN134}) clustering methods on the cohorts.
+Our experiments using various settings showed that $k$-means was able to achieve the best clusters with the least overlapping among the clusters. $K$-means performed best while clustering with Ward linkage and with Complete linkage, and DTC were comparable in cases.
+We have added the evaluations of the clusters generated by the other methods in the supplementary materials\footnote{ https://github.com/healthylaife/athenaHealth} provided in the GitHub repository.
+Using several t-SNE (t-distributed stochastic neighborhood embedding) plots, we visualized the clusters, and ill-performing clustering methods yielded non-uniformly distributed clusters.
+In the supplementary materials\textsuperscript{\ref{note1}}, we also provided an example of how clustering was contrasted among different methods.